fayskerritt/padplants/README.md

 * [Flask](https://flask.palletsprojects.com/en/1.1.x/) - To create a flask app in Python that is backed by MongoDB and allows for routing to be coded for the different pages and functions of the web app.
 * [Jinja](https://palletsprojects.com/p/jinja/) - Templating used in HTML files as a link for the Python expressions and functions.
 * [Werkzeug](https://pypi.org/project/Werkzeug/) - To debug code when an error is highlighted, also for password hashing as a security helper.
-* [Pymongo](https://pypi.org/project/pymongo/) - To simplify the communihcations between the flask app and the Mongo database.
+* [Pymongo](https://pypi.org/project/pymongo/) - To simplify the communications between the flask app and the Mongo database.
 * [Python.OS](https://docs.python.org/3/library/os.html) - To set the default environment variables for the web app.
 * [BSON.ObjectId](https://docs.mongodb.com/manual/reference/method/ObjectId/) - To find documents in MongoDB by rendering the ObjectId.
-* [GitHub](https://github.com/) - To store the the project once pushed from Gitpod.
+* [GitHub](https://github.com/) - To store the project once pushed from Gitpod.
 * [Git](https://git-scm.com/) - For Version control by using the Gitpod terminal to add, commit and push the code to GitHub.
 * [Bootstrap](https://getbootstrap.com/) - Template used to ensure site is responsive as well as for styling objects as a base for own CSS.
 * [Figma](https://www.figma.com/file/HC618UdxHcbhAvexrrO5Hp/Milestone-2-Wireframes) - To create wireframes, logo, favicon and the colour chart for README.